52-41-4d/II/README.md

 The following need to be installed -

 + Database - Redis, Neo4j
-+ Python - Redis, PublicSuffixList, trie, py2neo...
++ Python - Redis, PublicSuffixList, trie, py2neo, pygeocoder...

 Running the tool -